HYChangTAMU/Projects/README.md

 # Projects - Systematic Trading Strategies
 This is a repository for the projects I have done in Systematic Trading Strategies (FINC637).
 The codes are written in Python with commonly used packages for data analysis, including pandas, numpy, statsmodels.api, scipy, sklearn, and matplotlib.
-The data comes from Kenneth R. French Data Library and CRSP dataset.
+The data comes from Yahoo Finance, Kenneth R. French Data Library, and CRSP dataset.
+Since some of the datasets are not open to public, those will be saved and accessed from a private drive.

 ### Project 1